- Learning to Fly in MFL

 What will students be learning in French in years 10/11?

 We will be following the AQA syllabus which is both interesting and challenging for students.
 There are 3 broad topic areas: Identity and culture; Local, national, international and global areas of interest and Current and future study and employment.
-We will be using the AQA French Higher textbook in lessons (ISBN:978- 0-19- 836583-9).
+We will use the AQA French Higher textbook in lessons (ISBN:978- 0-19- 836583-9).

 We will be consolidating and building on all the language and the skills students developed at KS3 but the emphasis at GCSE is more strongly on spontaneous use of the language.
 Assessment takes the form of four separate exams, all taken at the end of Year 11 (although the speaking exams will be a little earlier than the written papers).
 Each paper is equally weighted, so 25% of the final mark.
 The listening and reading comprehensions require verbal and non-verbal answers in either English or French and the reading paper also includes a translation into English.
 The speaking exam will be 10-12 minutes plus preparation time and includes a role play, photo card and general conversation.
 The writing paper contains two writing tasks and a translation into French.
 To ensure students are well prepared for the new exams, they will need to be confident in unrehearsed use of the language both orally and in writing so as well as writing on a variety of topics, they will also be refining their translation and comprehension skills in lessons and for homework.
 A solid foundation in grammar and vocabulary will also be required.